 - A. When the Chief Judge signals the start of judging, Judges may start tasting at any bowl location on the table, then proceed counter-clockwise.
 They may re-taste at their own discretion.
 Judging is a process of elimination and re-tasting is permitted until each Judge has chosen their top three (3) chilis. - B. Judges taste each bowl and note any comments on their official ballots. - C. Judges must use a clean spoon for each taste. - D. Judges should clear their palates after each taste using the condiments supplied on the judging table, such as water, flour tortillas, sour cream, etc. - E. Talking, face gestures or influential body language is not permitted.
 Judges must not make any comments or gestures about any of the chilis that may influence the decision of another Judge. - F. Each judge must write their 1st, 2nd, and 3rd place winning chili choices within the designated spaces on their ballot before giving it to the Chief Scorekeeper.
-It is requested that all Judges sign their ballots. - G. Judges should stay in the general judging area but must stay away from Scorekeepers and judging tables until the Chief Judge and the Chief Scorekeeper have declared that there is a verified winner. - H. In the event of a tie score for any of the places, the Chief Judge shall appoint three (3) Judges as "tie-breakers."
-Each of the three tie-breaker judges must re-taste only the bowls involved in the tie and give their decisions to the Chief Scorekeeper.
-The bowl receiving the most points from the tie-breaking judges will be declared the winner of the tie and the other bowl (or bowls) should be moved down one place.
-Ties are broken only for those places which there are to be given prizes and/or awards (typically first [1st] through third [3rd] places). - I. The Chief Judge and all Scorekeepers should keep results in a closed folder and must not divulge or discuss the winners until after the Cook-off Organizer or designated person has announced the winners to the general public.
+It is requested that all Judges sign their ballots. - G. Judges should stay in the general judging area but must stay away from Scorekeepers and judging tables until the Chief Judge and the Chief Scorekeeper have declared that there is a verified winner. - H. In the event of a tie score, the tie will be broken between the first three places or based on the awards given.
+Each tie will be broken based on the place it was earned.
+The Chief Judge shall appoint three (3) Judges as "tie-breakers", this is based on the number of ties within a given place.
+Example if the first place is a three-way tie, then 5 judges will need to be appointed.
+Judges appointed will not be the same judges who originally judged the category.
+The judges must taste each of the bowls and give their decisions to the Head Scorekeeper.
+The bowl receiving the most points from the tie-breaking will be declared the winner of the tie and the other bowl (or bowls) should be moved down one place.
+Ties are broken only for those places which there are to be given prizes and/or awards (typically first through third places). - I. The Chief Judge and all Scorekeepers should keep results in a closed folder and must not divulge or discuss the winners until after the Cook-off Organizer or designated person has announced the winners to the general public.